neoxharsh/ESP32-Tut/README.md

 - The maximum current safely supplied to an external circuit using the 3V pin is 100mA.
 Please make sure this limit is not exceeded.
 - Please do not store or use your ESP32 in extremely hot or cold environments.
 - Do not place any metal objects across the printed circuits on the board as this can cause a short circuit damaging your ESP32.
 This can cause risk of burn or fire.
-- Do not use your ESP32 in water or with wet hands.
+- Do not use your E
+SP32 in water or with wet hands.
 - Do not leave your ESP32 plugged into a computer or any other device unsupervised.
 - Please do not leave your ESP32 within reach of children under 8 years of age.
 ```